guillecreus/dynamics-365-unified-operations-public/articles/commerce/deploy-ecommerce-site.md

 ## Get started

-Before you can initialize e-commerce, you must initialize a project, an environment, and a Retail Cloud Scale Unit (RCSU).
+Before you can initialize e-commerce, you must initialize a project, an environment, and a Commerce Scale Unit (CSU).
 To do the initialization in LCS, you must have permissions for either the Project Owner or Environment manager role.
 The production and sandbox environment topologies are supported.

 For more information about environments, see [Environment planning](/dynamics365/unified-operations/fin-and-ops/imp-lifecycle/environment-planning).
 For more information about RCSU, see [Initialize Retail Cloud Scale Unit](/dynamics365/unified-operations/dev-itpro/deployment/initialize-retail-channels).